Michael David Thomas: Education

 Thomas attended the London School of Economics.
 He received a Middle Temple Blackstone Entrance Scholarship in 1952.
 He was called to the Middle Temple and became a barrister in 1955.

 Career

 Practice in England

 Until 1983, Thomas specialised in commercial and maritime law in England.
 He was Treasury Counsel for the Ministry of Defence and Royal Navy as a junior and advised on the 'Torrey Canyon' casualty.
 He acted for the Tribunal at several maritime inquiries and an inquiry into an aircraft crash near Heathrow.

 Thomas was made a Queen's Counsel in 1973.
 He was appointed a bencher of Middle Temple in 1981.
+He served as Wreck Commissioner from 1970 to 1983 and as a Lloyd's Salvage Arbitrator from 1974 to 1983.

 In silk, Thomas appeared as counsel before tribunals in England (including the House of Lords and Privy Council), Singapore, Hong Kong, New York and Lisbon.
 He sat as Chairman of Boards of Investigation appointed by the UK government and by the Liberian government into shipping casualties.